+Use of the Colour Differentiation Diagram

 The following preparatory text has been brought from S-98 into S-164 and provides instructions for testers carrying out ECDIS type approval.
 These procedures should be carried out prior to executing the tests on the colour differentiation diagram.